LostAndDead/Meta-Quest-Forensics-Documentation/docs/Analysis/artifacts/cloud.md

 HTML Location `Security and login information > Device information > Online status history`

-Contains details relating to the online status on the users devices.
+Contains details relating to the online status of the user's devices.
 These entries contain the following information:

 - Last periodic status check (Timestamp)
 - Voice setting
-  - In my example it was listed as "Start", further investigation is needed to determine what this field represents.
+  - In my example, it was listed as "Start", further investigation is needed to determine what this field represents.
 - Sessions in VR
-  - In my example it was listed as "0" despite the device being used for VR sessions.
+  - In my example, it was listed as "0" despite the device being used for VR sessions.
 Unsure as to why at this time.
 - Sharing auto sync preference (On/Off)
 - Serial number (String)